 |II||20.1 to 40||V||80.1 to 100|

-Statistical analysis-Repellency activity test was conducted according to complete randomized experimental design with three replications for each treatment.
-Using Duncan’s Multiple Range Test (DMRT) as described by Steel and Torrie19did repellent significance.
-Data on percentage were subjected to arcsine transformation of the proportion before analysis and were transformed back to percentage of presentation.
+Statistical Analysis: Repellency activity test was conducted according to a completely randomized experimental design with three replications for each treatment.
+Using Duncan’s Multiple Range Test (DMRT) as described by Steel and Torrie 19 did repellent significance.
+Data on percentage were subjected to arcsine transformation of the proportion before analysis and were transformed back to the percentage of presentation.

 |Ethyl alcohol extract|